baublet/mage2-components/README.md

 If you, for some reason, need to use a component outside of the context of Magento2, you can easily call these components by merely creating a new instance of the `Components/Model/ComponentManager()` class.
 This class is a factory for creating and handling the entire component library.

 Because we can cache certain components, however, this method is not preferred within the context of Magento2.

+*Suggested use case:* within a styleguide showcasing how to use and modify your Magento2 components.